 Choosing the right college or university can sometimes seem like an overwhelming process.
 Below are some important questions to ask NCAA coaches during the recruiting process:

 - " Academic resources.

 - " Additional team requirements.

-- Athletic training and medical expenses.
+- " Athletic training and medical expenses.

 - " Coaching philosophy and style.

 - " Degree completion support.

 - " Injuries and rehabilitation.

+- " Mental health resources.

-- " Mental health resources."
-Playing time.
+- " Playing time.

 - " Scholarship renewals.

+- " Team time demands.